Read the easy-read version.

 People's GPs can refer them to a specialist who is able to make a diagnosis.
 Many people are diagnosed as children; their parents and carers can ask GPs for a referral.

-You can find more information about diagnosis and how to get one here.
+Find out more about diagnosis and how to get one.

 Different names for autism